 Rebecca Kirch, J.D.

-Executive Vice President of Health Care Quality and Value
+Executive Vice President of Policy and Programs

 Rebecca Kirch provides strategic focus and leadership in bringing the millions of patient and family voices NPAF and PAF represent to the forefront of national health care quality improvement efforts.